hazemAmir/MappSent/README.md

 ## Quick start (Reproducing Results)

-To reproduce the results reported in our [paper](http://lml.bas.bg/ranlp2017/RANLP2017_proceedings_draft_6.09.2017.pdf), please run the following script:
+To reproduce the results reported in our [paper](http://lml.bas.bg/ranlp2017/RANLP2017_proceedings_draft_6.09.2017.pdf), please follow the steps hereafter:

-# Results of the 2016 SemEval edition
+### Results of the 2016 SemEval edition
 ```
 1. ./MappSent.sh 100 5 0 2016 test